dat-ecosystem-archive/hyperdrive-http/readme.md

 * Get metadata for archive: `http://archive-example.com/`
 * Get file from archive: `http://archive-example.com/filename.pdf`

+#### Hypercore Mode

+For hypercore feeds, the data is available with the same logic as above for a single or multiple feeds.

 ### Setup

 To use hyperdrive-http you will need to: